it985/my-stars/README.md

 *   [robertknight/webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) - A tool for finding out what contributes to the size of Webpack bundles

-*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, and more
+*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, and more

 *   [atlassian-labs/compiled](https://github.com/atlassian-labs/compiled) - A familiar and performant compile time CSS-in-JS library for React.